-In spring, the incoming ECS parents choose a Local Advisory Council (LAC).
+In spring, a few ECS parents are chosen to serve on a Local Advisory Council (LAC).
 This group helps with the day to day operations (i.e. providing juice for snacks, contacting parents as daily helpers, arranging field trips and planning extra-curricular events).

 During the first week of school, students have a small group orientation session with their parent(s) to meet the teacher and find out what kindergarten is all about.
-In order to help students gradually adapt to school, ECS has a different recess time than the main school body, and have grade five bus helpers for departure ease.
+In order to help students gradually adapt to school, ECS has a different recess time than the main school body.